evandrolamaral/evandrolamaral/README.md

 - 👋 Hi, I’m @evandrolamaral
-- 👀 I’m interested in developer IONIC and ANGULAR
+- 👀 I’m interested in development in IONIC and ANGULAR
 - 🌱 I’m currently learning GITHUB
 - 💞️ I’m looking to collaborate on PROJECTS with backend in PHP/mySQL and frontend in IONIC / ANGULAR / TYPESCRIPT.
 - 📫 How to reach me, in whatsapp +5548991173837 or Instagram @evandroamaral